 Besides the artisan food in the Craft Studio, there are also onsite cafes where you can get a light bite, including homemade scones, toasties, jacket potatoes and Afternoon Tea.
 They also have a campsite that is open during the summer holidays.

-In my opinion, I think Bewilderwood is a bit overpriced, but kids age 2-12 will love it.
+BeWILDerwood is not cheap, but kids age 2-12 will love it.
 Plan on spending a full day here.

 Hoveton Hall Gardens